provsalt/notes/Geography/Food resources/Food consumption/Food consumption.md

 ---

 # Food consumption
-Food consumption varies from person to person it mainly depends on the person [[Human development index]]  where if a
+Food consumption varies from person to person it mainly depends on the person [[Geography/Food resources/Food consumption/Human development index]]  where if a